g-misheel/cs30-major-project/proposal.md

 ## Needs To Have List
 - Different levels
 - Music, sound effects
-- Score, highscore, level tracker
+- Score, highscore, level, number of moves tracker
 - Start page
 - Clear instructions at the start
 - Background